edjCase/motoko_numbers/README.md

 Decodes the iteration of bytes into a value.
 If invalid bytes, null will be returned

 ## NatX

+`toText(value : Nat) : Text`

+Converts an Nat into a text representation.
+Outputs a decimal value (-?[0-9]+).

+`toTextAdvanced(value : Nat, format : Format) : Text`

+Converts an Nat into a text representation.
+Allows for the specification of the output format.

+`fromText(value : Text) : ?Nat`

+Converts text representation of a decimal positive integer (-?[0-9]+).
+If the text cannot be parsed as an positive integer, the value returned will be null.
+Same as calling the `fromTextAdvanced` with the `#decimal` format and no seperator

+`fromTextAdvanced(value : Text, format : Format, seperator : ?Char) : ?Nat`

+Converts text representation of an positive integer in a specified format.
+Optioanlly can specify the seperator that should be ignored (',' for 1,000,000 or '\_' for 1_000_000).
+If the text cannot be parsed as an positive integer, the value returned will be null

 `from64To8(value: Nat64) : Nat8`